HayesGordon/chatter/README.md

 Video link: https://www.youtube.com/watch?v=vgqBc7jni8c

-## Tutorial 01 - Create the UI and structure for the application
+## Tutorial 01 - Create the UI and Structure for the Application

 This branch is the final code for tutorial 01.
+In this tutorial we added the UI and code structure for our application.

 Clone this repository: